Birmingham

 • Craven Arms Telephone(0121) 269 4113 47 Upper Gough Street Birmingham B1 1JG

-This early 19th-century former Holder's outlet, restored and refurbished in 2022 by Black Country Ales, sports an attractive blue-tiled exterior and a cosy one room interior.
+This Grade II-listed early 19th-century former Holder's outlet, restored and refurbished in 2022 by Black Country Ales, sports an attractive blue-tiled exterior and a cosy one room interior.
 Handpulls take prominence on the bar and, in addition to three permanent Black Country beers, seven changing guest casks come from breweries across Birmingham and the West Midlands.
 Three changing craft keg lines.
 Cider available.
 Cobs, pork pies and sausage rolls are available at most times and a real fire may await when cold.

 • Fighting Cocks Telephone(0121) 449 0811 1 Saint Mary's Row Birmingham B13 8HW